ctb/titus-blog/src/2017-pof-software-archivability.rst

   many compute-years of code each *day* -- and I worry that the cost to utility ratio is not in science's favor.
-This is especially true when you consider that most research ends up being a dead end - unread, uncited, and unimportant - but of course you don't know which...
+This is especially true when you consider that most research ends up being a dead end - unread, uncited, and unimportant - but of course you don't know which until much later...

 * acknowledge that exact repeatability has a half life of utility, and that this is OK.